 Backed by her family and armed with a guitar with an affinity for music by country’s iconic leading legends including Waylon Jennings, Merle Haggard, Dolly Parton, Barbara Mandrell, Kitty Wells, Loretta Lynn, Jessi Colter, Tammy Wynette, Marty Robins and Johnny Cash, Amy enters every recording project dedicated to achieving perfection.

-****Everything about Amy Taylor is multi-dimensional, her penchant for fusing musical genres, her multi-faceted voice, and her contrasting personas.
-Is it any wonder then that the life and career of this out of nowhere up-and-coming artist is equally colorful and intriguing?
+Everything about Amy Taylor is multi-dimensional, her penchant for fusing musical genres, her multi-faceted voice, and her contrasting personas.
+Is it any wonder then that the life and career of this artist is equally colorful and intriguing?
 She’s rubbing elbows with the stars, most of which she doesn’t believe in name dropping!
 I’m almost certain she will be in the main spotlight soon enough!